 This bodega was started by purchasing the bodegas Palomino & Vergara and part of its soleras, which used to be part of Rumasa.

-Originally called Bodegas Marques de Misa, this company was swallowed up by Rumasa in one of their last takeovers.
-After the collapse the bodegas were sold to Marcos Eguizabal (together with the brands Paternina, Pemartin and Bertola).
-After the death of Equizabal it was acquired in 2016 by the current owners, the Espinosa family.
+A merger of Diez Hermanos with the Bodegas Marques de Misa, this company was swallowed up by Rumasa in one of their last takeovers.
+After the collapse the bodegas and its brands were sold to Marcos Eguizabal.
+Then in 2016 it was acquired by the Espinosa family.

 - Bodegas Tradición

-Not really involved, but they bought some of the oldest wines from soleras that were once owned by Bobadilla, Paternina, Sandeman and Harveys.
-Together with wines from the old Domecq company, it formed the base of this recent bodega.
+Not really involved, but they bought some of the oldest wines from Bobadilla, Paternina, Sandeman and Harveys.
+They formed the base of this recent bodega.

-- Then there is a whole series of bodegas that were simpled swallowed by (Nueva) Rumasa and that disappeared into history books: Fernando A. de Terry, Palomino & Vergara, Diaz Morales, Vergara & Gordon, Teresa Rivero, Pemartin, Otaolaurruchi, Valderrama…
+- Then there is a whole series of bodegas that were simpled swallowed by (Nueva) Rumasa and that disappeared into history books.
+Fernando A. de Terry, Palomino & Vergara, Diaz Morales, Vergara & Gordon, Varela, Teresa Rivero, Pemartin, Otaolaurruchi, Valderrama…